 Served as District Director of District number: 74

 In term as District Director, District achieved: Select Distinguished

 Toastmasters offices held and terms of service (international-, region-, and District-level):

 Toastmasters honors and recognition (international- and District-level):

 Relevant work experience and how it relates to Toastmasters and your role as a Board Member:

 Building Brands has been my passion for more than 30 years.
-My career in Marketing Management with multinational companies allowed me to build a foundation of knowledge and experience based on international best practices.
-As a marketing professional, I was responsible for decision-making on all aspects of brand building including targeting, segmentation, production, budgeting, advertising, promotion, and strategic planning.
-Being an entrepreneur, I always examine the practical aspects of any strategy and policy to ensure that it works at the customer level.
-As a Coach, I have had opportunities to work with global business teams, senior executives and academics to hone their communication strategy and skills.
-I am a leader with a people-centric approach to consistently delivering results that exceed expectations.
-I believe in asking tough, yet relevant, questions and in looking at the bigger picture.
+My career in Marketing Management with multinational companies taught me international best practices.
+As a marketing professional, I was responsible for decision-making on all aspects of brand building.
+As an entrepreneur, I always examine the practical aspects of any strategy and policy to ensure that it works at the customer level.
+As a Coach, I work with global business teams, senior executives and academics to hone their communication strategy and skills.

 What experience do you have in strategic planning?